theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/access-restrictions/user-management.md

 Follow the steps below to change the password of a user:

 1. Navigate to the  :yunio-nav-user: *Users* menu.
-2. Click :yunio-edit-general:.
+2. Click :yunio-edit-connection:.
 The user details open.
 ![Edit-Users](../../assets/images/yunio/yunio-users-edit.png){:class="img-responsive" }
 3. Change the password of the user.
 The password must be at least 8 characters long.
 4. Re-enter the new password to avoid spelling mistakes.